uq-eresearch/thales/doc/thales-install-guide.md

 6. Edit the Unicorn configuration file.
 Set the following:

-    - THALES_PROJ_DIR to where the sources have been installed
+    - THALES_PROJ_DIR to where the sources have been installed;
+	- _pid_ to the location of the PID file (e.g. /var/run/thales/unicorn.pid);
-	- the user to run worker processers as.
+	- _user_ to the user that owns the worker processes.

             vi config/unicorn.rb

-     Take note of the location of the PID file defined in this configuration file.
+     Take note of the location of the PID file and user defined in this configuration file for the next step.

-7. Create the directory to hold the PID file (that was specified in the Unicorn config file) and make sure it is writable by the Unicorn process worker.
-This is important because Unicorn will fail if the directory not exist.
+7. Create the directory to hold the PID file and make sure it is writable by the Unicorn process worker (both are specified in the Unicorn config file).
+This is important because Unicorn will fail if the directory does not exist.

         mkdir -p tmp/pids